 With gender viewpoints based on international human rights standards as a foundation, this course aims to cultivate experts who are proactive in work and who engage in legal issues with a high level of professional knowledge.
 The curriculum system takes various forms, tailored to the distinct fields of local government administration, corporate law, international organizations, and paralegal fields to ensure the student has a high level of specialized knowledge in his or her field.
 This is a research course where basic legal knowledge which will assist in one's studies is required.
 In addition, we are looking for those with a strong interest in understanding the concept of human rights as a foundation of gender opinions and as a universal benchmark across countries.

 One of the objectives of this research program is to engage in the further education of working adults in society in legal subjects coming under the three fields of public law, corporate law, and Gender and the Law.
 With a lesson structure that is open to working adults who are looking for career advancement through higher education alongside their current occupation, we are carrying out a selection at the university entrance exam with favor given to working adults who take the experience of interacting with society and writing a research plan seriously.

 Our research and mentoring system

 Small group teaching that stresses practice-based education

 We are equipped with teaching staff with rich experience in their realm of legal practice, in each of the fields.
 Through concurrent theory work and industry shadowing under the tutoring of our specialized teaching staff and legal practitioners, our program offers the opportunity to combine theory with practice.
 In addition, we boast a high teacher—student ratio where 13 specialized teaching staff are available for every 5 students.
-Besides the practice where a teaching staff is appointed as a mentor in charge of every student, the teaching staff of related subjects also offer individual based guidance aiming at deepening the specialization of each and every student's research studies.
+Besides the practice where a teaching staff is appointed as a mentor in charge of every student, the teaching staff of related subjects also offer individual-based guidance aiming at deepening the specialization of each student's research studies.